-BIU Press
+BJU Press

-BJU's commitment to quality Christian education is exhibited in the textbooks written by its faculty and staff members and published by the BJU Press.
+BJU's commitment to quality Christian education is exhibited in the textbooks written by its faculty and staff members and published by BJU Press.
 A catalog is available from BJU Press.
-Call 800.845.5731 or e-mail bjup@bju.edu.
+Call 800.845.5731 or e-mail bjupinfo@bju.edu.

-BIU Review
+BJU Review

-This free quarterly publication is intended to give God the praise for what He is doing in and through Bob Jones University, "The Opportunity Place."
-To subscribe, call Constituent Services at 864.242.5100 ext.
-3075 or e-mail constituent@bju.edu.
+This free quarterly publication is intended to give God the praise for what He is doing in and through Bob Jones University, "To subscribe, call Constituent Services at 864.242.5100, ext.
+3075, or e-mail constituent@bju.edu.